labsyspharm/minerva-cloud/docs/_posts/2046-12-28-importing.md

 This section describes the **low-level mechanics** of image importing.
 The easiest way to import images is to use either Minerva Cloud web interface or **Minerva CLI**.

 Multichannel microscopy images tend to be large, a typical image might be in the range of 10-200 GBs.
-Therefore the image importing process is run in a background AWS Batch job.
-The import process generates a tiled image pyramid (or uses an existing pyramid) and stores it in S3 as a highly scalable tile structure.
+Importing them takes several minutes to one hour.
+AWS Lambda timeout is not enough and therefore the image importing process is run in a background AWS Batch job.
+The import process generates a tiled image pyramid (or uses an existing pyramid) and stores it in S3 as OME-ZARR, a highly scalable tile structure.
 The original image file is either discarded or it can be archived in low-cost S3 Glacier.

 ### Import steps